 This ECMA Standard specifies two Types of rewritable optical disks with a nominal capacity of 2,6 Gbytes and 5,2 Gbytes.
-It is expected that a corresponding International Standard will be adopted by ISO/IEC.
+It has been adopted by ISO/IEC as International Standard ISO/IEC 16824.
 These disks can be contained in one of the Types of case specified in Standard ECMA-273 and, thus, be used as an optical disk cartridge.